Chile–Peru relations: Maritime dispute (2008–2014)

 Relations between the two nations have since mostly recovered.
 In 2005, the Peruvian Congress unilaterally approved a law which increased the stated sea limit with Chile.
-This law superseded the Peruvian supreme decree 781 for same purpose from 1947, which had autolimited its maritime border to geographical parallels only.
-Peru's position was that the border has never been fully demarcated, but Chile disagreed reminding on treaties in 1952 and 1954 between the countries, which supposedly defined seaborder.
+This law superseded the Peruvian supreme decree 781 for same purpose from 1947, which had automatically limited its maritime border to geographical parallels only.
+Peru's position was that the border has never been fully demarcated, but Chile disagreed reminding on treaties in 1952 and 1954 between the countries, which supposedly defined sea border.
 The border problem has still not been solved.
 However, Chile's Michelle Bachelet and Peru's Alan García have established a positive diplomatic relationship, and it is very unlikely any hostilities will break out because of the dispute.

 On January 26, 2007, Peru's government issued a protest against Chile's demarcation of the coastal frontier the two countries share.
 According to the Peruvian Foreign Ministry, the Chilean legislatures had endorsed a plan regarding the Arica and Parinacota region which did not comply with the current established territorial demarcation.
 Moreover, it is alleged that the proposed Chilean law included an assertion of sovereignty over 19,000 sq. meters of land in Peru's Tacna Region.
 According to the Peruvian Foreign Ministry, Chile has defined a new region "without respecting the Concordia demarcation."

 The Chilean deputies and senators that approved the law said they did not notice this error.
 For its part, the Chilean government has asserted that the region in dispute is not a coastal site named Concordia, but instead refers to boundary stone No. 1, which is located to the northeast and 200 meters inland.
 A possible border dispute was averted when the Chilean Constitutional Court formally ruled on January 26, 2007, against the legislation.
 While agreeing with the court's ruling, the Chilean government reiterated its stance that the maritime borders between the two nations were not in question and have been formally recognized by the international community.